Little Ouseburn: History and population

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

 During the Second World War, the Moat Hall, a mansion house between the village and the church, was used as a hostel for some Land Army girls.
-The Moat hall and the land between the church were bombed, which is thought to be an overrun of a bombing sortie on the nearby RAF Linton-on-Ouse.
+The Moat Hall and the land between the church were bombed, which is thought to be an overrun of a bombing sortie on the nearby RAF Linton-on-Ouse.
 Also during the war, a bomber from RAF Tholthorpe lost control in icy conditions and crashed near to the church damaging the mausoleum and the church building.

 Census data shows that the population of Little Ouseburn dropped significantly between the years of 1840 and 1880 from around 600 to 250.
 The 2001 census data stated that there were 226 people living in the parish, since then the population has increased and the 2011 census data states that there are now 264 people living in Little Ouseburn.

 Geography

 The village lies just to the east of the B6265 road which links Boroughbridge with the A59 road and is part of Dere Street.
 The village is 6 mi south-east of Boroughbridge, 8 mi east of Knaresborough, and 13 mi north-west of York.